net-engine/conNEct-four/README.md

 ## Task

-Your task is to complete the build of a Connect Four game, playable by two local players.
+Your task is to complete the build of a Connect Four game, playable by multiple local players.
 The basic project setup is ready to go; the game logic and styling is up to you.

 The game rules are as follows:
 - Each player fills one cell per turn